JeremiahKaren/35percent.github.io/_posts/2017-03-12-delanceys-dirty-tricks.md

 The other obligation that went with the peppercorn lease was the basement servicing area with its access to the new shopping centre, plus storage and access for market traders.
 The estimated £12.5m cost of building this, justified not only the removal of affordable housing but it also relieved Delancey of a £6.2m S106 contribution to [local transport upgrades](http://35percent.org/2014-08-12-mind-the-gap/), calculated according to Southwark's Strategic Transport Tariff[^7].

 ![](/img/servicetunnel.jpg)
-*Entrance to __One the Elephant's__ servicing basement on the Old Kent Road*
+*Entrance to __One the Elephant's__ elephantine servicing basement on the Old Kent Road*

 ## Where we are now
 During the course of __Elephant One__'s development, Delancey itself acquired the shopping centre and in its [planning application](http://35percent.org/shopping-centre) states that it no longer wants servicing access from the basement under the Market Square.
 Instead it wants a different access route directly off the New Kent Road.

 ![](/img/shoppingcentreaccess.png)
+*Extract from Delancey's planning application for the shopping centre*

-TFL have objected to this change, saying that it will disrupt the flow of traffic and inhibit use of the new pedestrian crossings.
+TFL have objected to this change, saying that it will disrupt the flow of traffic and inhibit use of new pedestrian crossings.
 It also clearly conflicts with the planning permission granted for __Elephant One__.
 The basement sits underneath the market square, on council-owned land, given to Delancey on a 99 year peppercorn lease, in order to provide useful infrastructure by servicing a market and giving access to the shopping centre.
-The market has disappeared and having bought the shopping centre, Delancey says it doesn't want the the access any more.
+The market has disappeared and having bought the shopping centre, Delancey says it doesn't want the access any more.
 Delancey used the cost of building the basement to relieve itself of affordable housing obligations and the transport tariff, so it has nonetheless clearly served its purpose.

 ![](/img/castlesquare.png)